hyva-themes/hyva-modules-tailwind-js/README.md

 ### How to add CSS variables to TailwindCSS using `twVar` and `twProps`

-In you Tailwind Config you can opt in to CSS variables with ease by using these functions, instead of adding all of the logic needed your self, these functions will handle this for you.
+You can opt into CSS variables in your tailwind configuration using the twVar and twProps function.

-with `twVar` you can add a CSS variable to one or more TailwindCSS tokens, for example like this:
+With `twVar` you can add a CSS variable to one or more TailwindCSS tokens, for example like this:

 ```js
 const { twVar, mergeTailwindConfig } = require('@hyva-themes/hyva-modules');